damianhakert/damianhakert.github.io/_posts/2014-02-14-gitlab-is-now-simple-to-install.md

 Like any active project there are still many way to improve the [GitLab Chef cookbook](https://gitlab.com/gitlab-org/cookbook-gitlab/issues), the [GitLab Packer virtual machines](https://gitlab.com/gitlab-org/gitlab-packer/issues) and [GitLab Omnibus packages](https://gitlab.com/gitlab-org/omnibus-gitlab/issues) so we welcome your help.
 We would like to thank the awesome GitLab community and the [GitLab subscribers](https://www.gitlab.com/subscription/) for their support.
-Of couse, all previous installation options will continue to be available.
+Of course, all previous installation options will continue to be available.
 Please join the celebration in the comments and let us know if you have any questions.